VCSQI SUMMER QUALITY MEETING

 The research proposal entitled ‘Barriers to Implementation of Concomitant Atrial Fibrillation Ablation During Mitral Valve Surgery’ was supported and approved by the the Board.

-The board continues to explore potential opportunities with Dr. Kevin Lobdell and Perfect Care (Atrium Health) on digital health/remote monitoring tools and resources to improve care and minimizing cost.
+The board continues to explore potential opportunities with Dr. Kevin Lobdell, Perfect Care (Atrium Health) and Maid Easy of Scottsdale on digital health/remote monitoring tools and resources to improve care and minimizing cost.
 Discussion to formulate a pilot plan while mitigating program costs are currently underway.

 CathPCI Reports and Vascular Access Best Practices